LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/22-SOS.md

 <sup>9</sup> King Solomon made himself a chariot of the wood of Lebanon.
 <sup>10</sup> He made the pillars thereof [of] silver, the bottom thereof [of] gold, the covering of it [of] purple, the midst thereof being paved [with] love, for the daughters of Jerusalem.
 <sup>11</sup> Go forth, O ye daughters of Zion, and behold king Solomon with the crown wherewith his mother crowned him in the day of his espousals, and in the day of the gladness of his heart.

 ## Chapter 4

-<sup>1</sup> Behold, thou [art] fair, my love; behold, thou [art] fair; thou [hast] doves ’ eyes within thy locks: thy hair [is] as a flock of goats, that appear from mount Gilead.
+<sup>1</sup> Behold, thou [art] fair, my love; behold, thou [art] fair; thou [hast] doves’ eyes within thy locks: thy hair [is] as a flock of goats, that appear from mount Gilead.
 <sup>2</sup> Thy teeth [are] like a flock [of sheep that are even] shorn, which came up from the washing; whereof every one bear twins, and none [is] barren among them.
 <sup>3</sup> Thy lips [are] like a thread of scarlet, and thy speech [is] comely: thy temples [are] like a piece of a pomegranate within thy locks.
 <sup>4</sup> Thy neck [is] like the tower of David builded for an armoury, whereon there hang a thousand bucklers, all shields of mighty men.
 <sup>5</sup> Thy two breasts [are] like two young roes that are twins, which feed among the lilies.
 <sup>6</sup> Until the day break, and the shadows flee away, I will get me to the mountain of myrrh, and to the hill of frankincense.
 <sup>7</sup> Thou [art] all fair, my love; [there is] no spot in thee.
-<sup>8</sup> Come with me from Lebanon, [my] spouse, with me from Lebanon: look from the top of Amana, from the top of Shenir and Hermon, from the lions ’ dens, from the mountains of the leopards.
+<sup>8</sup> Come with me from Lebanon, [my] spouse, with me from Lebanon: look from the top of Amana, from the top of Shenir and Hermon, from the lions’ dens, from the mountains of the leopards.
 <sup>9</sup> Thou hast ravished my heart, my sister, [my] spouse; thou hast ravished my heart with one of thine eyes, with one chain of thy neck.
 <sup>10</sup> How fair is thy love, my sister, [my] spouse! how much better is thy love than wine! and the smell of thine ointments than all spices!
 <sup>11</sup> Thy lips, O [my] spouse, drop [as] the honeycomb: honey and milk [are] under thy tongue; and the smell of thy garments [is] like the smell of Lebanon.